 THE HYDRAULIC MOTOR USED BY THE ROTATION DRIVE IS A HIGH-TORQUE, LOW-SPEED CONSTANT DISPLACEMENT MOTOR.
-MANUAL OPERATION www.liftmoore.com the solenoid to the coil post where the WHT/BLK wire is connected.
-If this fails also then battery voltage can be applied directly to the pump motor.
+MANUAL OPERATION

 If electrical problems occur the solenoid valves may be operated manually by depressing the manual operation button incorporated in the coil-retaining nut.
 Using a blunt object such as a bolt or screwdriver handle may be required to assist operation if high pressures are needed.
 Refer to the manifold drawing for function valves and directions.